tpoisot/ms_proba_networks/ms/maintext.md

 action of ecological or evolutionary processes must now account for the numerous observations that network structure varies through space and time.
-In addition to the already well-established variation in the composition of the local species poll [@have92], networks vary because species do not interact in a consistent way [@pois12c].
+In addition to the already well-established variation in the composition of the local species pool [@have92], networks vary because species do not interact in a consistent way [@pois12c].
 Empirical evidence suggests that the network is not the right unit to understand this variation; rather, network variation emerges from the response of interactions to environmental factors and chance events